Starting a new business? Explore our online digital resources.

-- AtoZdatabases from the Glen Ellyn Public Library: Create and export mailing lists and sales leads from our database of 220 million U.S. residents and 50 million U.S. businesses (Must have a GEPL card to log in).
+- AtoZ: Create and export mailing lists and sales leads from this database of 220 million U.S. residents and 50 million U.S. businesses (Must have a GEPL card to log in).

 - Small Business Administration State Profiles: Gather detailed information on small business at the state level, including demographics of owners, small business income, business turnover, and employment gains and losses by size of business.